janujc/cellSociety/doc/DESIGN_EXERCISE.md

 The simulation class will call the GUI class to update.
 The GUI doesn't know any rules about the simulation.
 It only contains things that the user will see and has a visual for the current state of the simulation.

+**Basic Map of Project**
+Classes: Simulation, Visualization, Cell

+Cell
+* One class for each game (extending abstract superclass)
+* Holds rules
+* Holds current and future (calculated) state

+Simulation- handles grid, acts as "main" class (runs configuration and visualization)
+* Handles grid
+* "main class" (calls configuration and visualization)
+* iterates through grid once to calculate future states of each cell
+    * beforehand, assigns "previous" future value to current
+* calls each cell's update function and passes in its neighbors
+* gives the most information needed among games (better abstraction)